kuriv/initialize/README.md

 * Always use the latest version of the document mode.
 * Build your web application more easily.

-## How to use it?

-You can use `initialize.html` as the initial `HTML` template file, Alternatively, It's suggested that you read the `initialize.html` file and consider customising it to meet your needs.

 ## Meta tags

 ### Declare the character encoding used by the document.